 FOR EU/EEA STUDENTS AND STAFF

 The United Kingdom left the European Union on 31 January 2020 under the terms of the Withdrawal Agreement.
-The UK is now in a transition period until 31 December 2020.
+The transition period ended on 31 December 2020 after the UK and EU finalised a Trade and Cooperation Agreement.

 Leaving the European Union will undoubtedly have implications for West College Scotland in the future – for both prospective/current students and staff.
 This page contains as much information available at the time of publication and will be updated as developments emerge.